Button hooks, a vital tool before zip fasteners

-Why button hooks used to be essential
+Why button hooks were once essential

 How to use a button hook

-Button hooks for clothes of delicate fabric
+Button-up clothes made of delicate fabric

 Button hooks as attractive accessories

-The profusion of really elegant button hooks still in family collections show that they certainly did serve as ladies' accessories.
+The profusion of really elegant button hooks still in family collections show that they were regarded as elegant accessories.
 A few samples were probably kept on display on dressing tables along with hand mirrors and hair brushes.